-Any serious scuba diver will know … it’s a bay in South Africa on the Kwazulu Natal north coast, between St. Lucia and Lake Sibhayi.
-You will also find that this bay is in the Sodwana Bay National Park and yes, a very popular diving destination.
+Any South African scuba diver will know … it’s a bay in South Africa on the Kwazulu Natal north coast, between St. Lucia and Lake Sibhayi.
+You will also find this bay in the Sodwana Bay National Park … a very popular diving destination.

 We’ve booked one night in Hotel Verde, a stone through away from the airport.
 That was a good decision … we were already in a relaxing mood even before we’ve boarded our flight to our holiday destination!

 Our flight on FlySafair was comfortable (even though, due to Covid-19 regulations, no food was served on board and all passengers had to keep their masks on at all times).
-We’ve arrived just before 08:00 at a quiet King Shaka International Airport in Durban – the effect of Covid-19 very visible.
+We’ve arrived just before 08:00am at a quiet King Shaka International Airport in Durban – the effect of Covid-19 clearly visible.

 Arrival at Coral Divers:

-And not a resort as in the word “luxurious”, because there are no multi-storey hotel rooms and a wide selection of restaurants and cocktails bars … no, it’s rustic and in the middle of a bushy area – a PADI 5-star resort & dive centre, which is family run and owned for over 25 years … a real divers’ paradise!
+And not a resort as in the word “luxurious”, because there are no multi-storey hotel rooms and a wide selection of restaurants and cocktails bars … no, it’s rustic and in the middle of a bushy area.
+This PADI 5-star resort & dive centre is family run and owned for over 25 years … a real divers’ paradise!

 The staff were amazing – especially during this difficult time of the Corona virus.
 They’ve tried their best to ensure that everyone had a great time, whilst also meeting all the Covid-19 requirements.

-The great thing about Coral Divers are that you can either prepare your own food (they’ve got this amazing “braai” area, also called barbecue to our overseas visitors ☺️) and one stunning kitchen!
+The great thing about Coral Divers are that you can either prepare your own food (they’ve got this amazing “braai” area, also called barbecue to our overseas visitors ☺️), as well as a big kitchen!
 But if you want to sit back and relax, spoil yourself with their menu which consists of great meals – anything from burgers, pizzas or seafood dishes!